-Abdullah the Butcher was one of the first Garbage Wrestlers in Professional Wrestling; he's managed to make a very long career out of it, having had his first match in 1958 and continuing to wrestle to the present day in Puerto Rico and Japan.
+- Abdullah the Butcher was one of the first Garbage Wrestlers in Professional Wrestling; he's managed to make a very long career out of it, having had his first match in 1958 and continuing to wrestle to the 2010s in Puerto Rico and Japan.
 He's best known for slashing his opponents open with a large fork, and for the network of deep scars across his forehead.

 Video Game "accomplishments"

-Butcher is a rank the player will receive in Hitman: Silent Assassin if they kill several people during the mission.
+- Butcher is a rank the player will receive in Hitman 2: Silent Assassin if they kill several people during the mission.
 It's actually a mark of shame, way below Silent Assassin (killed only the target) and just a bit above Mass Murderer (killed "everyone").

-If you want to take the "evil path" through Arcanum: Of Steamworks and Magic Obscura, you have to prove your dedication to the villains' cause by utterly slaughtering the town of Stillwater.
+- If you want to take the "evil path" through Arcanum: Of Steamworks & Magick Obscura, you have to prove your dedication to the villains' cause by utterly slaughtering the town of Stillwater.
 Doing this will award you a new karma title, "The Butcher of Stillwater".